douglashamilton/research-plan-implement/step-3-plan.md

    * Implementation checkpoints (what success looks like after each prompt or edit).
    * Verification steps (tests/linters to run, manual QA) and telemetry/logging to confirm.
    * Follow-up or cleanup tasks if time-boxed work leaves debt.
-5. **Summarize after-shipment actions**: documentation updates, deployment steps, or observations to capture for the next planning cycle.
+5. **Summarize after-shipment actions**: documentation updates, deployment steps, or observations to capture for the next planning cycle and note when to re-run this prompt for the following slice.

 ## Output format (markdown)